Trip Difficulty: Technical Challenging

 Island Peak Climbing Permits

-About the permits, Nepal adventure Team will provide you all the necessary Island Peak Climbing permits but if you are wondering what are the permits needed for Island Peak Climbing, then we have listed down below all the necessary permits for you.
+About the permits, Nepal adventure Team will provide you with all the necessary Island Peak Climbing permits but if you are wondering what are the permits needed for Island Peak Climbing, then we have listed below all the permits required for you.

 - Nepal Mountaineering Association(NMA) Permit